To improve airline safety, maybe we need to remove the pilots.

 Planes don't operate in the confined space of an elevator shaft or train tracks.
 And flying has always seemed unnatural.
 When jets make odd noises or hit a rough patch of turbulence, we eagerly wait for that soothing voice of the pilot to tell us that everything is ok.

-"The real reason a person wants another human in the cockpit is because they want to believe there's somebody in the front who shares their own fate and thus if anything goes wrong, they will do everything they can to save their own lives," says Mary Cummings, a former U.S. Navy fighter pilot who is now a Duke University professor studying autonomous flight.
+"They want to believe there's somebody in the front who shares their own fate.
+And thus if anything goes wrong, they will do everything they can to save their own lives," says Mary Cummings.
+She is a former U.S. Navy fighter pilot who is now a Duke University professor studying autonomous flight.

 That's why Cummings and other aviation experts see cargo planes being the first aircraft to fly over the U.S. without pilots.
-First, the big cargo companies would go from two pilots to one with a team of pilots remotely assisting from the ground.
+First, the big cargo companies would go from two pilots to one.
+A team of pilots could remotely assist from the ground.
 Then all operations would shift to the ground.

 Airlines would save on pilot training, salaries, retirement costs and hotel and travel expenses.
-Plus, ground-based pilots would be able to hand off flights from one to another, allowing them to work normal eight-hour shifts even if their jet is in the air for 12 hours.
+Plus, ground-based pilots would be able to hand off flights from one to another.
+It would allow them to work normal eight-hour shifts even if their jet is in the air for 12 hours.

 Cummings says such a shift could occur in 10 or 15 years.